gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

       idle_time = "20m0s"
 ```

-### Example: GCP instance group for 1 job per instance
+### Example: Google Cloud instance group for 1 job per instance

 Prerequisites:

 - A VM image with [Docker Engine](https://docs.docker.com/engine/) installed, such as [COS](https://cloud.google.com/container-optimized-os/docs).
-- A GCP instance group.
+- A Google Cloud instance group.
 For **Autoscaling mode**, select **Do not autoscale**.
 The runner handles autoscaling, not
-the GCP instance group.
+the Google Cloud instance group.
 - An IAM Policy with the [correct permissions](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-googlecompute#recommended-iam-policy).

 This configuration supports: